 - If you apply for exemption from the entry requirement of two years of work experience applicable to the Graduate Diploma (HD2), you must obtain an assessment of competences - see below.

-Exemption from entry and language requirements
+Exemption from entry

 You can apply for an exemption from the entry requirements if you have an educational background similar to the qualifying exams.